Edith Rosenwald Stern: Patron of the arts

 As a young woman, singer Marian Anderson often visited New Orleans, usually singing at churches with African-American congregations.
 Stern became acquainted with Anderson through Stern's own cook.
 As a result, Stern befriended Anderson and introduced her as an entertainer within New Orleans society.
 Stern continued as one of Anderson's patrons through her performing career.

 Stern's support of the New Orleans Symphony began in earnest with a meeting in 1952 with newly installed general manager Thomas Greene.
 Besides her own financial gifts to the orchestra, Stern organized other fund-raising activities.
 An example was a fund-raiser featuring Parisian chef Raymond Oliver of Le Grand Véfour Restaurant who showcased his culinary talents for prominent American chefs for donations benefiting the orchestra.
 In this event, Sears-Roebuck donated the equipment for food preparation.

 Stern was an early patron of African-American opera singer Annabelle Bernard and of New Orleans impressionist artist William Woodward.
 After hearing Bernard perform at Xavier University in 1955, Stern arranged for Bernard to have an audition with opera producer Boris Goldovsky.
 The success of this audition launched Bernard's professional career.

-As a member of the board of trustees of the Delgado Museum in New Orleans, Stern worked with architect Arthur Q. Davis to donate the Stern-Davis collection to the museum, emphasizing the Cusco School of art.
+As a member of the board of trustees of the Delgado Museum in New Orleans, Stern worked with architect Arthur Quentin Davis to donate the Stern-Davis collection to the museum, emphasizing the Cusco School of art.

 Stern provided the initial funding to create the New Orleans Repertory Theatre.